* Threats of further U.S.-China tariffs hit European shares

 “We see the latest news on trade policy as pointing to continued high risk of escalation between the U.S. and China, and a renewed focus of the Trump Administration on currency matters,” Goldman Sachs analysts said.

 Beijing said it has no intention of devaluing the yuan to help exports.

 Trump’s comments about rates also helped the Treasury yield curve reach its steepest in three weeks.
 The yield curve’s flattening has been seen by some as a sign of an impending recession.

 The U.S. president’s new threats to slap duties on all $500 billion of U.S. imports from China triggered sell-offs across stock markets, though good earnings kept a lid on losses.

-Europe’s STOXX 600 fell 0.1 percent by 1205 GMT as investors braced for a packed earnings week and a meeting between European Commission President Jean-Claude Juncker and Trump to discuss threatened tariffs which may affect carmakers.
+Europe’s STOXX 600 fell 0.2 percent by 1000 GMT as investors braced for a packed earnings week and a meeting between European Commission President Jean-Claude Juncker and Trump to discuss threatened auto tariffs which could damage carmakers.

 “The pattern of Trump’s meetings has generally been more conciliatory when he meets in person.
 It could actually be good for autos,” Psigma’s McPherson said.

-Europe’s autos sector was down 0.7 percent, hitting a 2-1/2 week low.
-The index is down 9 percent this year and is among the worst-performing European sectors.
+Europe’s autos sector fell 0.6 percent, hitting a 2-1/2 week low.
+The index is down 9 percent this year and is among the worst performing European sectors.

 Goldman Sachs analysts said auto tariffs, if they came to pass, were likely to cause weakness in the Canadian dollar and Mexican peso, possibly also affecting the euro, pound, yen, and Korean won as investors priced in a hit to the economy.